--the election not to recognize leases for which the underlying asset is of low value, or for short term leases, less than 12 months
+-the election not to recognize right of use assets and lease liabilities for which the lease is of low value, or short term, less than 12 months.

 Investment tax credits and government grants

 Government grants include COVID-19 wage subsidies and the benefits of government loans at below market rates of interest.
 Government assistance and COVID-19 grants are recognized when receipt of the assistance is reasonably assured.
 Reasonable assurance is determined based on the Company's past experience with claims and collections, and that the Company will comply with the conditions attaching to the grant.
 Grants related to current expenses are recognized in profit or loss.